public-convenience-ltd/toiletmap/README.md

 You can only build iOS apps on apple computers, for easy android app dev use the android studio. https://developer.android.com/studio.

+The task `yarn dev-cordova android` launches the phone app and react app at the same time, for this to work configure the port 3000 to be forwarded to the phone.
+Either use the [chrome dev tools chrome://inspect](chrome://inspect), or, you can use `adb reverse tcp:3000 tcp:3000`.
+For the latter you should have the emmulator running before hand.

 e.g.
 ```bash
 $ yarn